DataDog/hiring-engineers/answers.md

 ## Visualizing Data

-Before moving forward, I had to request an app api key for access to datadog api  and install the datadog python package.
+Before moving forward, we need to request an application api key for access to datadog api and install the datadog python package to utilize the api.
+If you click [here](https://app.datadoghq.com/account/settings#api) you can request an application key by entering your application's name and clicking 'Create Application Key'.

 The python script I created can be found in the code folder of this branch.
 The resulting timeboard is shown below and can be found [here](https://app.datadoghq.com/dash/820253/jordans-timeboard?live=false&page=0&is_auto=false&from_ts=1527200945943&to_ts=1527201245943&tile_size=m&fullscreen=false).

 <a href="https://www.flickr.com/photos/158412660@N04/28459451498/in/dateposted/" title="my-timeboard"><img src="https://farm1.staticflickr.com/966/28459451498_5900a3d672_z.jpg" width="614" height="640" alt="my-timeboard"></a>